gmc-code/PC-microbit-micropython/docs/breadboards/Breadboard_connections.rst

     :scale: 50 %

 | The breadboard allows electrical devices, such as resistors, LEDS, motors, buzzers and potentiometers, to be connected in circuits.
-| The microbit can be connected to the electical devices and control them or collect data from them.
+| The microbit can be connected to the electrical devices and control them or collect data from them.

 ----